angelf/escargot/README.markdown

      $ QUEUE=es_admin,es_nrt,es_batch rake resque:work

-Once you have set-up Resque and started a number of workers, you can easily create an index for you model:
+Once you have set-up Resque and started a number of workers, you can easily create an index for you model using the distributed model:

     rake "elasticsearch:distributed_index[Post]"

 or if you want to re-create all your indexes

     rake elasticsearch:distributed_index

+Be aware that due the distributed nature of indexing the new index may be deployed when some workers are still performing their last indexing job.

 Setting up a resque work queue also allows you to use the *:update => :enqueue* option